Collection: Bike Parts

 Q: How often should I service my bike parts?

-A: Regular maintenance, including checking brakes and tires, should be done monthly.
+A: Regular maintenance, including checking brakes and tyres, should be done monthly.
 A full service is recommended every 6 to 12 months.

-A: Tire pressure varies based on the type of bike and weight of the rider.
-Check the sidewall of your tires for manufacturer recommendations.
+A: Tire pressure varies based on the type of bike and the weight of the rider.
+Check the sidewall of your tyres for manufacturer recommendations.

 Q: Can I mix and match parts from different brands?